We are all made of stories

 Remy_Loz (Unsplash)

-Education systems that limit creativity perpetuate inequity.
-Defining success only in terms of conformity and compliance leaves out students whose strengths include innovation, originality, or unique thinking.
-Such restrictive approaches marginalize learners who approach problems differently or express themselves in different ways.
-True equity means recognizing and valuing a diversity of talents, ideas, and experiences, intentionally dismantling systemic barriers that restrict creative expression and innovative thought.
+Education systems that narrowly define success solely in terms of conformity and compliance inherently perpetuate inequity.
+This restrictive approach marginalizes students whose strengths lie in innovation, originality, or unique thinking, overlooking learners who approach problems differently or express themselves in unconventional ways.
+True equity in education means intentionally recognizing and valuing a diversity of talents, ideas, and experiences, thereby dismantling systemic barriers that restrict creative expression and innovative thought.

 From Manifesto 25: